 Each year, the Social Studies curriculum varies, but the same vital skills of reading non-fiction text and organizing non-fiction information are stressed.

-Hebrew language instruction is an integral part of GHA student's day.
+Hebrew language instruction is an integral part of an AJA student's day.
 Following their experience in language immersion in the Early Childhood years, the students continue to spend at least half of their day reading, writing, speaking and living Hebrew.
 The curriculum seeks to: